 Use an existing environment with a feature switch

 The phraseapp-in-context-editor-ruby gem stores settings on the current thread.
-This can cause unexpected behaviour when working with multiple users on the staging environment.
+This can cause unexpected behavior when working with multiple users in the staging environment.

-If you don’t want to set up a dedicated In-Context Editor environment you can use an existing staging environment and add a possibility to enable/disable the In-Context Editor when needed.
+If you don’t want to set up a dedicated In-Context Editor environment, you can use an existing staging environment and add an option to enable and disable the In-Context Editor as needed.

-When using the phraseapp-in-context-editor-ruby gem in a Rails application, this could look like this:
+When using the phraseapp-in-context-editor-ruby gem in a Rails application, you might add that option like this: